"Anyone who has caught the Appalachian spirit knows that we can't truly do well unless we're also going to do good. Service runs through our veins."

 Brad and Carole Wilson have been engaged alumni since graduating from Appalachian in 1975.
 Their history of service to Appalachian includes annual leadership gifts to The Appalachian Fund and support of the Yosef Club, Alumni Council, Department of History and College of Arts and Sciences.

-Brad Wilson is president and chief executive officer of Blue Cross and Blue Shield of North Carolina.
+Brad Wilson is the former president and chief executive officer of Blue Cross and Blue Shield of North Carolina.
 Also a former chairman of the UNC Board of Governors, Wilson received the Outstanding Alumnus Award from Appalachian's College of Arts and Sciences in 2005 and the Alumni Association's Distinguished Alumnus Award in 2001.
 He also has served on Appalachian's College of Arts and Sciences Advisory Council.

 Following graduation, Carole Wilson taught history in the public schools, worked with students with learning disabilities, and was a private tutor.
 Although she no longer teaches, Wilson continues to influence the lives of children in the Triangle area.
 She is a member of the boards of the North Carolina Partnership for Children, Safechild, N.C.
 Museum of Art Foundation, Carolina Ballet, Durham Nativity School, and the Action for Children-NC advisory board.